Listening to a student at the Advent School in Boston.

 .(Click here to see more letters from students)

-Visiting schools and book groups is one of the best things about being an author.
+Visiting schools is one of the best things about being an author.
 Libby loves talking about books and writing with children!
-She does two kinds of visits: writing workshops for all ages and, for grades 3-5 only, a combination of interactive presentation, discussion, and activities based on the books.
+She’s volunteered with children since she was a teenager herself in every community she’s ever lived in.
+She does three kinds of visits: writing workshops for all ages; short readings and related activities with pre-school children; and for grades 3-5, a combination of interactive presentation, discussion, and activities based on her books.

 "You have a wonderful gift of writing and creating a rapport with children and making them feel special and important." -- Tricia Perry, Children's Librarian, Millis Public Library